DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

  - `Authorization Code Flow <https://tools.ietf.org/html/rfc6749#section-1.3.1>`_ to authorize with browser.
  - `Client Credentials <https://tools.ietf.org/html/rfc6749#section-4.4>`_ to authorize Web portal and to interact with third party authorization services.
  - `Refresh Token <https://tools.ietf.org/html/rfc6749#section-1.5>`_ to implement long sessions for DIRAC clients and to refresh users access tokens.
- - `Token Exchange <https://datatracker.ietf.org/doc/html/rfc8693>`_ to get access tokens from third party Identity Providers with scopes needed for a particular case.
+ - `Token Exchange <https://datatracker.ietf.org/doc/html/rfc8693>`_ to get access tokens from third party Identity Providers with scope needed for a particular case.

+.. warning:: DIRAC components can use the host certificate as Client Credentials, which goes beyond the OAuth 2.0 scheme.

 *******************
 Involved components